-In 2012, Workplace Health and Safety Queensland (WHSQ) conducted a campaign to help employees and employers understand the risks involved with securing and releasing loads on heavy vehicles.
-The campaign aimed to:
+In 2012 and 2014-15, Workplace Health and Safety Queensland (WHSQ) conducted two campaigns to help employees and employers understand the risks involved with securing and releasing loads on heavy vehicles.

 - reduce work related traumatic injuries and musculoskeletal disorders in Queensland

 - implement new processes by working with industry.

 During the campaigns, 427 workplace assessments were conducted across Queensland from 2012 – 2015.
 Inspectors assessed handling, loading and unloading of general freight, steel and concrete products, timber and logs, and use of gates, curtains and tie-down equipment (chains, webbing and tensioners).
 Securing and releasing loads using dogs and cheater bars was also a major focus.

 - Safe handling when securing loads (PDF, 1.81 MB) - 2014 campaign report

 - Safely securing loads of trucks film

 - Load restraint safety – a case study